Brooksville Subdivision: Sulphur Springs to Brooksville

 In 1907, the Brooksville and Hudson Railroad was bought by the Tampa Northern Railroad.
-The Tampa Northern then built track from Tampa to Fivay and rebuilt the Brooksville and Hudson Railroad from there to Brooksville.
+The Tampa Northern then built the track from Tampa to Fivay and rebuilt the Brooksville and Hudson Railroad from there to Brooksville.
 The line was completed in 1908.
 The Tampa Northern Railroad was bought by the Seaboard Air Line Railroad in 1912.

 Brooksville to Waldo

 At its greatest extent, the Brooksville Subdivision extended as far north as Waldo.
-Track from Waldo to Archer was built in 1861 by the Florida Railroad (later the Florida Central and Peninsular Railroad) which also continued from Archer to Cedar Key at the time.
-In 1890, track was built from Archer south to Early Bird.
-The Seaboard Air Line bought the FC&P network in 1900 and in 1911, the line was extended south of Early Bird to Inverness.
+Track from Waldo to Archer (which continued southwest to Cedar Key) was built in 1861 by the Florida Railroad.
+The Florida Railroad later became part of the Florida Central and Peninsular Railroad (FC&P) network.
+In 1890, the FC&P built track from Archer south to Early Bird as a branch track.
+The Seaboard Air Line bought the FC&P network in 1900, with track from Waldo to Cedar Key becoming their Cedar Key Branch.

+In 1911, track was extended south of Early Bird to Inverness.
 The extension from Early Bird to Inverness ran closely parallel the Atlantic Coast Line Railroad's High Springs–Lakeland Line.

 In 1925, the Brooksville and Inverness Railway, a Seaboard subsidiary, was built connecting Inverness with the former Tampa Northern Railroad in Brooksville.
 This would create an additional freight route from northern Florida to the Tampa Bay region as an alternative to the Seaboard main line.
 Around the same time, track from Inverness to Waldo was upgraded with heavier rail, and the Seaboard main line was double-tracked from Waldo north to Baldwin which further increased capacity.

+When complete in 1925, the line was designated as the Brooksville Subdivision from Waldo to Sulphur Springs and the remaining track from Archer to Cedar Key was designated as the Cedar Key Subdivision.
+By the end of 1926, the Seaboard Air Line was running at least three freight trains a day to Tampa on the Brooksville Subdivision.
+This included a daily mail train, the Manatee River Special freight train, and an additional through freight train.
+An additional local freight train also ran the line six days a week.
+Local passenger service between Waldo and Cedar Key was also running the Brooksville Subdivision north of Archer at the time.

-After track from Archer to Cedar Key was abandoned in 1932, the full line from Waldo to Sulpher Springs was designated as the Brooksville Subdivision.
+The Cedar Key Subdivision was abandoned in 1932.
 By 1940, the Seaboard was running a daily through freight train round-trip on the line.